ericli3690/gsoc-ankidroid-report/README.md

     <img src="media/advancedSettings.png" width="400" alt="Review reminder advanced settings" /><br>
 </div>

-1. Count new cards / cards in learning / cards in review: Review reminders only trigger for a deck if the number of cards due in the deck exceeds the "card trigger threshold".
-For example, if you have ten cards due on a certain day, but the threshold is 20 cards, then no review reminder will be sent.
-However, there are different kinds of cards: new cards, cards in learning, and cards in review.
-This advanced option allows you to filter by certain cards when checking if the threshold is reached.
-For example, if a user wants to only get notifications if they have a lot of cards to *review*, but otherwise does not care if they have *new* cards to learn, then they can un-check the "count new cards when checking card threshold" advanced option.
+1. Count new cards / cards in learning / cards in review: For example, if a user only wants to get notifications when they have a lot of cards to *review*, but otherwise does not care if they have only *new* cards to learn, then they can un-check the "count new cards when checking card threshold" advanced option.

-2. Only notify me if no reviews have been done today: If a user dislikes receiving notifications and only wants to receive them if they are about to forget to review, they can toggle this advanced setting on.
-This ensures they only get notifications if they really need them, minimizing notification spam.
+2. Only notify me if no reviews have been done today: If a user dislikes receiving notifications and only wants to receive them if they are about to forget a review, they can toggle this advanced setting on.

 One thing I struggled with during this project was deprecating the old notifications system.
 Previous attempts at creating review reminders were still sitting around in the codebase in a broken state.
 I had to sieve through the code to figure out what parts were safe to keep and which parts had to be removed.
 Here's a mind map I created while mapping out which parts of the codebase were broken: